- What are the benefits of having a Manitoba Music membership?

 - Is there someone I can talk to one-on-one about my music business?

-- How did the Aboriginal Music Program start?
+- How did the Indigenous Music Development Program start?

 - Does the Aboriginal Music Program only allow Aboriginal people with legal documentation to participate in its projects?

 - Is the Aboriginal Music Program only for people living in Manitoba?